- Acne happens when skin follicles are blocked with oils and debris compounded with bacterial products and inflammation.

-- Inflammatory acne is more severe than non-inflammatory acne and it can cause scarring.
+- Inflammatory acne is more severe, resulting in inflamed nodules and cysts which can cause scarring

-- With proper treatment, most people can overcome acne.
+- With proper treatment, most people can overcome or control their acne

-- Lifestyle modifications can help improve the condition.
+- Lifestyle modifications can help improve this condition

-Acne is the most common skin problem in the United States and it affects up to 90% of adolescents at some point.
-The psychological and social impacts of acne can be severe and are hard to quantify.
-Without treatment, acne can cause significant and long-lasting skin damage.
+Acne is the most common skin disorder in the United States, affecting up to 95% of adolescents at some point.
+The psychological and social impact of acne can be severe and are hard to quantify.
+While mild cases of noninflammatory acne often resolve on their own, without treatment, severe acne can cause significant and long-lasting skin damage.

 Contents